robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 [^13]: [Flash of Faux Text – still more on font loading](http://www.zachleat.com/web/foft/), Zach Leatherman.

-[^14]: For an example of the differences between these various kinds, be sure to read Toshi Omigari’s piece on [Italic subtleties](http://tosche.net/2014/02/italic-subtleties_en.html), and especially make note of the accompanying [illustration](http://tosche.net/blog/wp-content/uploads/jacksons1.png).
+[^14]: For an example of the differences between these various kinds, be sure to read Toshi Omagari’s piece on [Italic subtleties](http://tosche.net/2014/02/italic-subtleties_en.html), and especially make note of the accompanying [illustration](http://tosche.net/blog/wp-content/uploads/jacksons1.png).

 [^15]: I’m unsure whether this technique of subsetting fonts is applicable to all languages, just take a look at the complexity of [Vietnamese typography](https://vietnamesetypography.com) for instance.
-(Update: Donny Truong informed me that browsers will use diacritics from Georgia or Times New Roman which is better than not having them at all, but is not ideal.)
+(Update: Donny Truong informs me that browsers will use diacritics from Georgia or Times New Roman which is better than not having them at all, but is not ideal.)

 [^16]: [styleguides.io](http://styleguides.io/articles.html) is a wonderful resource by [Anna Debenham](http://maban.co.uk/) that collects the latest articles, resources and workflows for creating styleguides and pattern libraries.